fgauna12/fgauna12.github.io/_posts/2020-02-10-deploying-an-aks-cluster-through-terraform-cloud.md

 ### Give it a go

 Queue up a plan.
 Confirm and apply.
+It will take several minutes.

 You should have a brand new AKS cluster with 3 nodes.
 Also, every time you commit to the repo, it will re-issue a deployment.

 ![](/assets/uploads/terraform_aks_cloud_complete.png#wide "Terraform Cloud provisioned AKS")